 - Wheelchair fittings

 To request an appointment or consultation for physical rehabilitation services, please e-mail us at WAHK9Rehab@Gmail.com.
 Our team checks messages frequently and we will get back to your soon.
-New clients, please click on the survey link in preparation for your upcoming appointment.
-This will help us focus on your pet during the initial consultation.
-It is imperative your pets medical information has been received at the hospital prior to your visit.
+Interested in an appointment?
+Please fill out the information request survey link and someone from our team will get back to you.
+It is imperative your pets medical information has been received at the hospital prior to your consultation visit.
 If we do not have updated vaccinations and medical records, there may be unwanted delays.

 Appointments and Hours